The Essential Guide To Nutrition For Fitness Training

 Zinc

 Zinc is an essential mineral that helps maintain your immune system’s functioning properly.
 It also plays a role in keeping your skin healthy by regulating oil secretions from your sebaceous glands.
-However, zinc can be toxic if you consume too much of it in one sitting, so make sure to spread your intake throughout the day instead of taking it all at once!
+Zinc can be harmful if taken in large amounts at once, so it’s better to spread your intake throughout the day.

 Iron

 Iron helps red blood cells carry oxygen throughout your body so that you can function properly.
 It also affects how well your immune system works and supports brain development in infants and young children.
-Iron absorption can be increased by eating iron-rich foods (such as meat) with foods high in vitamin C (such as citrus fruits).
+To increase iron absorption, eat iron-rich foods like meat and vitamin C-rich foods like citrus fruits.

 Pre and Post Workout Nutrition

-The pre-workout meal is the most important meal of the day, even if you’re not working out.
+The pre-workout meal is the most important of the day, even if you’re not working out.
 If you’re going to be exercising later in the day, this is when you should be eating your biggest meal.
-Your goal is to provide your body with enough energy to last through an intense workout.
+You aim to give your body enough energy to last through an intense workout.

 Nutrition for Fitness Training is your workout fuel.